IBM/ibm-satellite-storage/config-templates/netapp/netapp-ontap-nas/20.07/README.md

 **Planning consideration for Location Admin**
-* Make sure `netapp-trident` is deployed on the taregt cluster
+* Make sure `netapp-trident` is deployed on the target cluster
 * Review the template parameters and retrieve the values from your NetApp cluster.

 ## NetApp Ontap-NAS Driver parameters & how to retrieve them